 - Create a risk assessment.
 Keep your team involved in the goal of delivering the best event.

 2. Review refund terms and monetary implications

-Events can be costly and as soon as disaster hits it, there are financial implications.
-The best thing you should do is to review your company’s cancellation policies.
+Events can be costly and as soon as disaster hits, there are financial implications.
+The best thing you should do is review your company’s cancellation policies.
 Would you cancel or reschedule?